Antisemitism in China: Responses

 Several Jewish leaders and activists, such as Rabbi Matt Trusch, have used Chinese social media such as Douyin to educate the Chinese populace about antisemitism and debunk common stereotypes and conspiracy theories.
 Academic Tuvia Gering also called Chinese and Israeli officials to address the growing antisemitic sentiment before it has a chance to spread further.
+Foreign journalists are questioning how antisemitic tropes has managed to persist for so long under China's strict internet controls.

+Academic Yang Meng describes contemporary antisemitism in China as "ideological, narrative-driven, geopolitically functional antisemitism arising without a Christian legacy, without a racial Jewish 'other,' and without a significant local Jewish community."
+In a 2023 article, Rotem Kowner et al. argue that antisemitism in China aligns with China's alt-right ideology.
 Analysts have noted that antisemitism in China is a relatively understudied subject, and that viral antisemitic posts on social media does not necessarily indicate the average opinion of Chinese people, as there are also many posts condemning antisemitism.